How To Backup Jenkins Data and Configurations

 Step 3: Backing up the Jenkins Backup

-It is a must to move thin backups to cloud storage or any other backup location.
-So that, even if the Jenkins server crashes you will have all the data.
+It is a must to move thin backups to cloud storage or any other backup location so that even if the Jenkins server crashes, you will have all the data.

 If you are on AWS, Azure, or Google Cloud, you can upload the backup’s respective storage solution using a Linux CronJob